Chart Color Schemes

 Population growth drivers in Hastings are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-The population of the Hastings (Vic.) statistical area (Lv2) was estimated at around 10,715 as of November 2025, reflecting an increase of 346 people since the 2021 Census.
-This increase represents a growth rate of approximately 3.3%.
-The resident population estimate of 10,695 by AreaSearch, following examination of the latest ERP data release by the ABS in June 2024, and an additional 245 validated new addresses since the Census date, contributes to this growth.
-This level of population results in a density ratio of 413 persons per square kilometer.
-Over the past decade, from 2011 to 2021, Hastings (Vic.)
-(SA2) demonstrated resilient growth patterns with an average annual growth rate of approximately 0.9%.
-This growth outpaced the SA4 region and was primarily driven by overseas migration, which contributed around 55% of overall population gains during recent periods.
+As of Feb 2026, the population of the suburb of Hastings (Vic.) is estimated at around 10,735.
+This reflects an increase of 366 people since the 2021 Census, which reported a population of 10,369.
+The change is inferred from AreaSearch's estimation of the resident population at 10,697 following examination of the latest ERP data release by the ABS in June 2024 and an additional 243 validated new addresses since the Census date.
+This level of population equates to a density ratio of 414 persons per square kilometer.
+Over the past decade, Hastings has demonstrated resilient growth patterns with a compound annual growth rate of 0.9%, outpacing the SA4 region.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 55% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, adjusting them employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Considering these projected demographic shifts, an above median population growth is projected for statistical areas across the nation.
-The Hastings (Vic.)
-(SA2) area is expected to increase by 1,798 persons to reach a total population of approximately 12,513 by the year 2041.
-This projection reflects an overall increase of around 13.8% over the 17-year period from 2024 to 2041.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
+Considering the projected demographic shifts, an above median population growth is projected for statistical areas across the nation, with the area expected to increase by 1,788 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 13.5% in total over the 17 years.

 Frequently Asked Questions - Population